 The cameras are IP65 certified to handle rain, sun, and extreme heat and cold.
 Amazon has $50 replacement batteries to avoid downtime.
 Plugging the base station into an outlet with a micro USB cable lets you record 24/7 (via Arlo Smart) and create activity zones.
 Arlo also has an optional solar panel, but since I haven’t tested it, I don’t know how well it works.

 Eufy is nearly a clone of Arlo in terms of color, shape, and magnetic mount.
 However, there are three major differences.
 You can’t buy spare batteries, nor can you change the internal battery.
 This means the camera won’t work once the battery is bad, so expect about 2-3 years of service.
 You get two different mounts.
 One for inside and one for outside.

-Eufy claims the battery lasts for a full year before needing a charge.
-This is based on recording five minutes of video per day on the “optimal” battery life setting.
-I’ve tested this for three months and I still have full bars, so the claim might be right.
+Eufy claims the battery lasts for a year before needing a charge (based on recording five minutes of video per day on the “optimal” battery life setting).
+I’ve tested this for three months and I still have full bars, so the claim seems to be right.
 In either case, the batteries last longer than Arlo.
 The cameras have the same IP65 rating for durability.